-In today’s episode, Anna looks at how to review your business results from 2019 and plan for the new year 2020.
+In today’s episode, Anna looks at planning next year in business and how to review your business results from last year and plan for the new year.

 Doing an annual review is important, first of all, for setting goals in the first place, and then for checking in to see whether or not you’ve achieved them.
 If you haven’t, then you can either adjust your goals to be more realistic, or you can adjust the actions you’re taking and either step things up or change the strategy when it’s not working at all.
 A second important part of doing this annual review is taking a moment to celebrate how far you’ve come!
 It’s so easy to be constantly moving onto the next thing and forgetting that just last year you would have been thrilled to be where you are now.

 The One Step Outside Facebook group– Join us over in the Facebook group to meet like-minded people who are working on reimagining success in their life and business and to get access to direct support and free training sessions from Anna. www.facebook.com/groups/onestepoutside

 Hello there and welcome back as we continue to reimagine success in 2020, with a review of 2019 and a plan for the new year 2020, 2020, specifically now in your business.
 Now I want to really help you to set yourself up for success in your business in the coming year and beyond, and I wanted to make sure that that success reflects not just financial rewards, not that conventional definition of success, but also meaning and personal achievement, and of course this time of year is a great moment to do that.
 So although it is a bit of an arbitrary date in the calendar, the new year really does provide a great opportunity to reflect on where we are and where we want to get to, and in fact, we should be doing this at least once a year, but also really every quarter.
 It’s something that we’re doing now in the new business accelerator.
 We’ll be doing a quarterly business review of where we are, where we’ve gone wrong perhaps, where we’ve done well in the last three months, and then planning ahead to the next three months.